debug-phantom/CCDATRCL-PROJECT/Complete Project Folder/MangaVerse_Setup_Guide.md

 - The default manga data is inserted once (if collection is empty).
 - You can edit or add manga manually through MongoDB Compass or Atlas UI.

----

-## 🏁 You're Done!

-You now have a fully working **MangaVerse web app** with:
-- A stunning animated frontend
-- Node.js + Express backend
-- MongoDB database with user and manga storage

-Enjoy building your manga universe! 🌸